fastoch/Docker-and-K8s/README.md

 The most popular one is certainly the **Docker Hub** - https://hub.docker.com
 It provides public and private repositories.

-All major cloud providers such as AWS, GCP, or Azure have container registry services.
+All major Cloud providers such as AWS, GCP, or Azure have container registry services.

+## Orchestrator

+An orchestrator allows us to manage, scale, and monitor the containers that we run on our servers.
+You can install your own orchestrator, or you can use a managed cluster offered by a Cloud provider.